ahlawataman/Ecommerce-Website-Django/README.md

 ## Summary

-We developed an end to end **Ecommerce Web Application using Django** with multiple modules.
+An end to end **Ecommerce Web Application using Django** with multiple modules.
 This is free.
 Anybody can use and moderate this project.

 ## Platform Used